12-14 June 2019, University of Warwick

 This conference aims to bring together leading philosophers of human rights and rising stars to present frontier work on themes related to social rights, including the conceptual terrain, the place of social rights within the standard dichotomy between so-called ‘liberty rights’ and ‘welfare rights’, the defensibility of social rights as human rights, their relevance to distributive justice issues such as equality of opportunity, and their bearing on other branches of political philosophy such as democratic theory.
 The conference aims both to expand human rights theory and to set an agenda for further research.

-For their support of this event, we thank the Analysis Trust, Aristotelian Society, Mind Association, Society for Applied Philosophy, and Warwick Philosophy Department.
+For their support of this event, we thank the AHRC, Analysis Trust, Aristotelian Society, Mind Association, Society for Applied Philosophy, Warwick Public Engagement Fund, and Warwick Philosophy Department.